Krishnapriya-prasannan/AI/README.md

 You can follow the progress:
 - Right here in this repository (with daily folders and READMEs)

-Feel free to fork this repo, start your own #100DaysOfAI, or just check out the projects!
+Feel free to fork this repo, start your own #AI, or just check out the projects!

 ---